 Is the Country Christmas Shop open each day?

-The Christmas shop is open each day during the season that ‘Christmas at Blackthorpe Barn’ is open, from 10am to 5pm.
-In 2021, the shop is opening on 25 October until 22 December.
+The Christmas Shop is open each day during the ‘Christmas at Blackthorpe Barn’ season, from 9.30am to 5pm.
+In 2022, the shop is opening on 24 October until 22 December.

 Do you sell Christmas lights?

 Yes, we have a wide range of lights available from our special lighting shop.

 Yes, we sell many sorts of candles including scented candles, advent candles, church candles, dinner candles, beeswax candles, Christmas tree candles and many more.

 What is your Make section?